kalim-git/Forage-PWC-Switzerland-Power-BI-Virtual-Internship/README.md

 - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
 ## Data Transformation
 Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modelling.

-The call canter dataset is given by a table named:
+The call center dataset is given by a table named:
 - Call Center which has 10 columns and 5000 rows of observation.